tyler-technologies-oss/forge-design-system/docs/core/consulting/consulting.md

 <span class="secondary">Low engagement</span>

-A one hour introduction to the Forge design system and the TCW components.
+A one hour introduction to the Forge design system and the Forge components.
 Recommended for teams starting out with Forge.

 </ServicesBlock>